 Forumite paddyrg sums it up : I’ve used AliExpress for several years.
 I’ve had plenty of VERY FAST deliveries

 Buying From China Tips Vol.5

-Let’s be straight – buying online from China is a relatively new concept, so don’t spend more than you can afford to lose.
+Let’s be straight – buying online from China is a relatively new concept

 If you buy online from a seller in the UK or EU, the Consumer Contracts Regulations mean you can cancel the order within 14 days of arrival for any reason (apart from perishable or personalised goods).
 You’ve then 14 days to send it back.
 So you’ve the comfort of knowing you can return it regardless of the reason.
-See our Consumer Rights guide for more.This is in stark contrast to buying from China, where you’ve often no legal right to return an item, even if faulty.
+See our Consumer Rights guide for more.This is in stark contrast to buying from China, you almost always have the right to return an item, even if faulty.
 Many of the sites listed here have their own buyer protection policies (as described in the top sites section above), but these are not the law.

 Buying From China Tips Vol.6

 Keep your order below £15 and you shouldn’t pay any tax

 Buy goods under £15 and you shouldn’t pay any VAT, customs or handling charges.
 What you pay depends on the item’s value, but an easy rule of thumb is that above £15, customs, delivery and VAT charges can add 30-40% to the list price.
 So first ensure you know what you’ll pay – the pricier the item, the bigger the fees.Buy goods worth more than £15 online from non-EU online retailers and you need to pay 20% VAT.
 This is calculated based on the total package cost, regardless of how many items are in it.
 It’s charged on the full price of the package, not just items with a value that exceeds £15.